janverb/odoo-repl/README.md

 # Running

 First, install the wrapper.
-It's not on PyPi yet, so instead, run this in the repo directory:
+It's not on PyPI yet, so instead, run this in the repo directory:

 ```
 $ pip3 install --user -e .
 ```

 You can use it for both Python 2 and Python 3 after that, no need to install it twice.
 It has been tested with Odoo 8, 10 and 12, but there might still be version-specific bugs.
+It doesn't work with versions below 8.

 A script is installed in `~/.local/bin`.
 Make sure that it's in your PATH.